Toontown-Mystery/Toontown-Mystery/README.md

 * [libotp-movement](https://github.com/jwcotejr/libotp-movement)
 * [libotp-nametags](https://github.com/loblao/libotp-nametags)
 * Reverse-engineered Toontown Online client/server source code is property of The Walt Disney Company.
-* Toontown School house ultimate source
+*
+Toontown Mystery Credits:
+* Sketched: Cog Health bar and more stuff.
-* Thunderzapper for SetCogIndex and SetDNA command and more.
+* Thunderzapper: SetCogIndex and SetDNA command and more.
-* Joey900 for the extreme help of a few things.
-Including animations and stuff.
+* Joey900: the extreme help of a few things.
-* Toontown Musician for this music. https://www.youtube.com/watch?v=ik36ZBaRznw
+* Toontown Musician: [this music]. (https://www.youtube.com/watch?v=ik36ZBaRznw)
-* Prof Control for helping with Cog stuff, and whatever else he did.
+* Prof Control: helping with Cog stuff, and whatever else he did.
-* Queen Berry Cat for a few songs.
+* Queen Berry Cat: a few song suggestions.
-* Gabe for some stuff as well, mostly with Cogs.
+* Gabe: some stuff as well, mostly with Cogs.
-* KeedtheGryphon for some drawings.
+* KeedtheGryphon: for some drawings.